JoetheManHowie/alpha_WarHammer/README.md

 ## What we have

-This repository holds the code necessary to run a python script that out puts a random warhammer character with few steps left to compelte manually.
+This repository holds the code and csv data necessary to run a python script that out puts a random warhammer character with few steps left to compelte manually.

-The other piece of code needed for this to work is the class Dice.py And the five pickles.
+You will need to clone the repository to your local machine.

 ## Installation